codefl0w/AndroidFileHostScraper/README.md

 ## Installation

-Get the requirements: `pip install requests beautifulsoup4`
+Get the requirements: `pip install httpx h2 beautifulsoup4`

 And run the script.